yoon-zh/yoonzh.com/posts/arriving-to-china.md

 ### driving

-don't expect to drive a car here. the chinese dont care about your country's license, you'll need a local drivers license (驾照) regardless of your nationality. *however,* you'll notice the massive amount of bikes (and e-bikes) around the street. for the yellow ones, you can rent them with meituan美团. ask your university for more info on that if you're into bikes.
+don't expect to drive a car here. the chinese dont care about your country's license, you'll need a local 驾照 regardless of your nationality. *however,* you'll notice the massive amount of bikes (and e-bikes) around the street. for the yellow ones, you can rent them with meituan美团. ask your university for more info if you're into that.

 ### e-bikes

-some foreign students buy e-bikes like the chinese. you *can* buy one and use it, you dont need a license as of 2025 (ive heard it starts from ¥3000), but keep in mind *most are illegal* (their speed limit is 25 km/h, but the stores mod them to increase the cap). if you get into an accident while driving an illegal e-bike, **your insurance may not cover you.** i dont know the details, but make sure to know your stuff if you want to get one.
+some foreign students buy e-bikes like the chinese. you *can buy one and use it* (ive heard it starts from ¥3000), you dont need a license as of 2025. but keep in mind *most are illegal* (their legal speed limit is 25 km/h, but stores mod them to increase the cap and show 25). if you get into an accident while driving an illegal e-bike, **your insurance may not cover you.** i dont know the details, but make sure to know your stuff if you want to get one.

 # 5. food & dining

 china has some of the best food in the world, but it can also be a bit… different. don’t freak out though. here are some basics:

-### restaurants
+### Restaurants

-don’t expect a menu in english, not even a physical menu at all. look for the QR codes that say "扫码点菜", "扫码点单" or sth like that (sometimes they're in the tables). get the translate feature in wechat/alipay for help with menus or just play laowai, point at stuff and hope for the best.
+don’t expect a menu in english, not even a physical menu at all. look for the QR codes that say "扫码点菜", "扫码点单" or sth like that (sometimes they're in the tables). get the translate feature in wechat/alipay for help with menus or just play laowai, point at stuff and hope for the best. if you can read some chinese and wanna look for restaurants, use [大众点评](https://h5.dianping.com/app/app-m-user-growth/index.html).

-### street food
+### Street food

 this is where it’s at. dumplings (baozi包子、jiaozi饺子、xiaolongbao小笼包), skewers (chuan串), hotpot (huoguo火锅). get your hands dirty and try it all. don’t worry *too much* about hygiene, the food’s mostly safe - especially after covid. you might get a *little* stomach upset at first, but you’ll get over it. golden rule: if its not crowded/kinda empty, better look somewhere else.

+- quick note, if you have allergies you might wanna write them down in chinese and carry them with you.

-### delivery
+### Delivery

 if you’re lazy (just like everyone else), [meituan美团](http://www.meituan.com/mobile/) and [eleme饿了么](https://www.ele.me/waimai) deliver to your door. just make sure to use wechat or alipay to pay. *i like meituan.*

-### spicy food
+### Spicy food

-in chinese, "辣" (là) means spicy. write this word down. if you're not used to spicy food like an italian, beware - the "small spicy 微辣" options can be much stronger than expected. *sichuan food 四川菜 is known for being spicy.* i wouldnt suggest it as your first dish unless you're korean.
+in chinese, "辣" (là) means spicy. write this word down. if you're not used to spicy food like an italian, beware - the "small spicy 微辣" options can be much stronger than expected. *sichuan food 川菜 is known for being spicy.* i wouldnt suggest it as your first dish unless you're korean.

 # 6. cultural quirks